“On the eleventh day of Christmas, my true love gave to me, eleven pipers piping ...”

 As the end of Christmastide draws near, life begins to turn to normal.
 The trees are taken down and are sitting on the curb, the usual workday routine begins again, and commercials for "holiday sales," having been extended just beyond the first day of the new year, are heard no longer.
 Meanwhile ...

 Today is the feast of Saint Elizabeth Ann Seton, the foundress of the Sisters of Charity of Saint Joseph, the mother of the Nation's parochial school system, and patroness of Catholic schools.
+Canonized a saint by Pope Paul VI in 1975, she was the first native-born American to be raised to the altar.

-She was the first native-born American to be canonized a saint, by Pope Paul VI in 1975.
 From the original motherhouse in Emmitsburg, Maryland, a branch house was established out west, known today as the Sisters of Charity of Cincinnati, based at Mount Saint Joseph-on-the-Ohio, located on the city's once-predominantly Catholic west side.
 This order did much to build, not only the parochial school system in this part of the Midwest through their teaching apostolate, but the health care system as well, through the establishment of Good Samaritan Hospital in 1852.

 Concerning the role of women Religious and the health care apostolate, much has changed in recent years, to say the least.
 In light of the current health care legislation signed into law in the United States, and the capitulation by "leaders" of women religious orders, in forcing others to cooperate in acts against the Gospel of Life, let us pause for a moment to consider the irony.